hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 `$ bsub -Is -n 1 -q interactive bash`

-***An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***
+***An interactive session is very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***

 Once your interactive job starts, notice that the command prompt has changed; this is because we are working on a compute node now, not on a login node.
 Change directories to `untrimmed_fastq`.